steunix/passweaver-api/README.md

 It's up to the consumer to decode and handle the data.

-An item has also a mandatory "title" field, that can be searched for and is NOT encrypted: do not use it for storing sensitive information.
+An item has also a mandatory `title` field, that can be searched for and is NOT encrypted: do not use it for storing sensitive information.

-The metadata field is NOT encrypted as well but not mandatory, and it allows to store any additional info for a given item (e.g. the item type, a list of tags and so on).
+The `metadata` field is NOT encrypted as well but not mandatory, and it allows to store any additional info for a given item (e.g. the item type, a list of tags and so on).

 ### Folders

 Folders, just like in a file system, holds a collection of items and/or subfolders.
-Each folder may hold specific persmissions for a given group, but will inherit parent's credentials (see 'Permissions' below).
+Each folder may hold specific persmissions for a given group, and will inherit parent's credentials (see 'Permissions' below).

 Vaulted API has 2 predefined folders that cannot be modified:
 - Root folder